Cheap talk

 Translated into equity language, this passage might read:

 Sita was a person living with a disability.
-Because she lived in a system that centered whiteness while producing inequities among racial and ethnic groups, her physical appearance conferred an unearned set of privileges and benefits, but her disability lowered her status to potential partners.
+Because she lived in a system that centred whiteness while producing inequities among racial and ethnic groups, her physical appearance conferred an unearned set of privileges and benefits, but her disability lowered her status to potential partners.
 Her parents, who were Hindu persons, accepted a marriage proposal from a member of a community with limited financial resources, a person whose physical appearance was defined as being different from the traits of the dominant group and resulted in his being set apart for unequal treatment, a person who was considered in the dominant discourse to be “hardworking, a Muslim person, an older person.
-In referring to him, Sita’s mother used language that is considered harmful by representatives of historically marginalized communities.
+In referring to him, Sita’s mother used language that is considered harmful by representatives of historically marginalised communities.

 But the people in Behind the Beautiful Forevers [Katherine Boo, 2012] know they’re poor; they can’t afford to wrap themselves in soft sheets of euphemism.
 Equity language doesn’t fool anyone who lives with real afflictions.
 It’s meant to spare only the feelings of those who use it.